-- To ensure that you are always using the most recent version of the product documentation, check the URL for this site to make sure you are using either https://docs.sciencelogic.com/latest/ or https://docs.sciencelogic.com/<most-recent-release>/. - The documentation at this site is the same documentation that appears when you click the [Help] button at the top of any SL1 page.
-The Help topic that appears is based on your current page in SL1.
+- To ensure that you are always using the most recent version of the product documentation, check the URL for this site to make sure you are using https://docs.sciencelogic.com/latest/. - The documentation at this site contains all manuals for the various features of SL1 and SL1 PowerFlow.
+You can click the Download manual as PDF link at the top of each chapter to download the PDF version of the manual.